 Museum Lab's workshops aimed at having visitors enjoy a rewardable experience of changing viewpoints on artworks, though three main themes : subject, plastic contruction and exhibition process.

 For an overview of the scenarios presented in previous workshops, please visit our dedicated web page.

-The main resource currently used in group workshops is a preconfigured tablet.
+The main tool used in group workshops was a preconfigured tablet.
 Not only does this type of highly user-friendly touch-screen interface generate interest among the participants, but it is also a means of facilitating various forms of interactive group work.

 Participants are able to move the works around freely on the screen display by "dragging and dropping".

 Depending on the participants' level, interest and the project's degree of advancement, various types of exercises (scaling, overlay effects, etc.) are available, thereby offering great freedom of use of the resource.
 It is also possible to add various types of lines, dots or signs to highlight certain compositional or thematic elements.

 The tablet's recording function allows its contents to be saved.
 It is therefore possible to go back to any previous stage in the workshop and to alter or revise an opinion as often as required.